Understanding the Difference Between Fleet Insurance vs Commercial Motor Insurance

 Commercial Motor Insurance

-If your organisation has a fleet of 15 vehicles or smaller — commercial vehicle insurance is typically the most straightforward and affordable insurance cover.
+If your organisation has a fleet of fewer than 20 vehicles — commercial vehicle insurance is typically the most straightforward and affordable insurance cover.

 Although similar to private car policies, it has the scope to cover the higher-risks associated with business use, such as: